 Having people respect you isn't dependent on people thinking that you're right all of the time.
 It's about people trusting you and appreciating what you have to say.
 Just like you need to take your lumps when you make a mistake, you need to listen to what people have to say about you.

-Your boss thinks your marketing plan stinks?
-Well, ask her why and carefully consider what she has to say.
-Your direct report thinks that your marketing plan stinks?
-Well, ask her why and carefully consider what she has to say.
+Does your boss think your marketing plan stinks?
+Well, ask the boss why and carefully consider what they have to say.
+Does your direct report think that your marketing plan stinks?
+Well, ask why and carefully consider what your staff member has to say.

-The above is not a suggestion to let people walk all over you.
+This is not a suggestion to let people walk all over you.
 You can carefully consider criticism and say, “Jane, I heard what you said about the marketing plan not hitting the right target, but I disagree.
-I believe that the market research shows that blah, blah, blah.”
+I believe that my market research shows that blah, blah, blah.”

-Think about who you respect the most.
-Is it someone who pushed people under the bus right and left on her way to the top?
+Think about who you respect the most at work.
+Is it a person who pushed people under the bus right and left on their way to the top?
 Probably not.
 (And if it is, please consider getting therapy.)
-Instead, you undoubtedly respect someone who was kind and helpful.
+Instead, you undoubtedly respect a person who was kind and helpful.

 So, if you want others to respect you, try doing the same.
 Take time to mentor.
 Don't get angry when your direct reports, peers, or bosses make mistakes.
 Just help them get the job done and done right.
 When you lift up those around you, you all rise together.